 May Be Prescribed by Vets for:

 Idiopathic epilepsy, pain management, seizures due to neonatal hypoxia.

 Gabapentin is commercially available as oral

 Search for Available Dosage Forms

 Gabapentin is a structural analogue of GABA, an inhibitory neurotransmitter.
-The mechanism of action of gabapentin is not well understood, although it does not affect GABA binding or reuptake or behave as a GABA agonist.
-Gabapentin is used in human medicine to treat seizures and many types of pain, including neuropathic pain, diabetic neuropathy, malignant pain, central pain, complex regional pain and trigeminal neuralgia.
+The mechanism of action of gabapentin is not well understood, although it does not affect GABA binding or reuptake, or behave as a GABA agonist.
+Gabapentin is used in human medicine to treat seizures and many types of pain, including neuropathic pain, diabetic neuropathy, malignant pain, central pain, complex regional pain, and trigeminal neuralgia.

 Gabapentin is used in both dogs and cats to treat chronic pain, particularly of neuropathic origin.
 It appears to be most effective when combined with other types of analgesic agents, for example NSAIDs, permitting the use of lower doses.
-It has been shown to be effective at reducing hyperalagesia and allodynia associated with neuropathic pain.
+It has been shown to be effective at reducing hyperalgesia and allodynia associated with neuropathic pain.
 It also is used in chronic arthritic pain and pain associated with malignancy.

 Gabapentin is used as an adjunctive therapy for dogs and cats with refractory idiopathic epilepsy.
 There are conflicting clinical reports regarding its efficacy when used for this purpose, although some studies report improvement in as many as 50% of dogs studied.

 In dogs, oral gabapentin is well absorbed in the duodenum, with peak levels occurring approximately one to two hours after administration.
 It is partially metabolized by the liver and excreted by the kidneys.
 Gabapentin has a short half-life of between two to four hours.
 No pharmacokinetic information regarding uptake and metabolism was found for cats.